ZhongLIFR/Logs2Graph/README.md

 # Logs2Graphs

-This repository contains the code for the manuscript "Explainable Unsupervised Log Anomaly Detection via One-Class Graph Neural Networks", which has been submitted to ICSE 2024.
+This repository contains the lab code for the manuscript "Explainable Unsupervised Log Anomaly Detection via One-Class Graph Neural Networks", which has been submitted to Information Sciences.

 Readers can follow these steps to use our code: